renode/renode-docs/source/advanced/platform_description_format.md

   - numbers (decimal or hexadecimal with the `0x` prefix);
   - ranges (described below)
 - reference values, which point to a variable and are given just as the name of the variable;
-- inline objects that denote an object described in the value itself and not tied to any variable (described later).
+- inline objects that denote an object described in the value itself and not tied to any variable (described later);
+- lists, which can contain all types of values (described later).

 A range represents an interval and can be supplied in two forms: